How Long Do Edibles Last? Do Edibles Show Up in Drug Tests? Side Effects of Edibles & Edible Dose Facts.

 How Long Do Marijuana Edibles Last Timeline?

-Some people may feel the effects of edibles begin to dissipate after 2 to 4 hours, while others report feeling high for longer, up to 12 – 24 hours.
+Some people may feel the effects of edibles dissipate after 2 to 4 hours, while others report feeling high for longer, up to 12 – 24 hours.

 How Long Do Gummy Edibles Last?